AK 47 Mayanja: Education Background

-AK47 started singing in 2008, by then his stage name was Hammatone.
+AK47 started singing in 2008, with the stage name of Hammatone.
 His very first song was produced at Studio One and the music video was produced by popular Ugandan DJ Erycom.
-He started singing in Leone Island group which is managed by his brother Chameleone with his first song Usiende in 2008.
+He started singing in Leone Island group, managed by his brother Chameleone, with his first song Usiende in 2008.
 However, this song did not get enough air play on Ugandan radios and TV.
 He came to the limelight in 2011 when he made a remix of Bayuda with his brother Jose Chameleone.

-This gave him popularity and much fan base in Uganda.
+This cemented his fan base in Uganda.

-Since then he continued with more other good songs such as Mbeera ya nsi and Champion which topped Ugandan music chats for so long among them Kidandali, Kaleba with his brother Chameleone, Musajja watu with King Saha and many others.
+Since then he continued with more songs such as Mbeera ya nsi and Champion which topped Ugandan music chats for so long among them Kidandali, Kaleba with his brother Chameleone but later made a remix with Gravity Omutujju, Musajja watu with King Saha and many others.

 In 2014 he joined the group Team No Sleep which is managed and owned Jeff Kiwa.

 In 2012, AK 47 married his wife Maggie Mayanja and they had two children (twins).